openshift/ansible-service-broker/README.md

 Read more about the Ansible Service Broker and Ansible Playbook Bundles in this [introduction](docs/introduction.md).

+**NOTE**: this broker will be based on the [open-service-broker-sdk](https://github.com/openshift/open-service-broker-sdk) project in the future.

 ## Project Related Links
 * Email:  ansible-service-broker@redhat.com
 * IRC (Freenode): #asbroker